-While the pipeline of external work is healthy, delivery of project milestones remains at risk due to operational impacts associated with COVID-19.
-Milestone delays affect our ability to recognise external revenue, placing some of the external revenue budget at risk.
-This risk, although diminishing, is expected to continue in 2022-23 and ease in the outyears of the plan.
+While the pipeline of external work is healthy, delivery of project milestones remains a risk due to potential operational impacts associated with COVID-19.
+Milestone delays affect our ability to recognise external revenue, which would place some of the external revenue budget at risk.
+This risk, as we live with COVID-19, is minimal with the mitigating controls but continues as a possibility.

-To maintain existing capabilities, AIMS will need to increase the amount of net external revenue it earns in the next five years, despite the financial uncertainties created by COVID-19.
+AIMS will maintain existing capabilities with the sustainability funding received and also maintain the amount of net external revenue it earns in the next five years.
 Appropriations funding provides approximately 70 per cent of our base costs of operations.
-External revenue has become essential to support the level and capability of science that we provide to support Australia's marine estate.
+External revenue supports the level and capability of science that we provide to support Australia's marine estate.
 A significant decrease in external revenue over the longer term could require AIMS to reduce its research infrastructure, breadth of scientific disciplines or number of staff.
 Any such move will reduce our effectiveness and the economic, environmental and social benefits for the nation that are underpinned by our science and research.
-A short-term increase in appropriation funding was approved in Budget 2022-23, providing relief to external revenue pressures for the period 2021-22 to 2023-24.
+The ongoing sustainability funding increase to appropriation which was approved in Budget 2023-24, provides relief to external revenue pressures.

 AIMS extends the breadth and impact of its research through co-investment with stakeholders.
 These collaborative arrangements are typically mandated for government-funded programs, including the National Environmental Science Program (NESP) and the Integrated Marine Observing System (IMOS).
 We take care to ensure the arrangements, whether through commercial contracts or co-funding, align with national science priorities and result in transfers and benefits back to the nation.
-A step-change in data-gathering and processing capability will make direct access to data products by all potential users a practical possibility.
+A step-change in datagathering and processing capability will make direct access to data products by all potential users a practical possibility.